mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

 **Simulink**, developed by The MathWorks, is a graphical programming environment for modeling, simulating and analyzing multi-domain dynamical systems.

 Bonsai is using **Simulink** as a training environment for a Bonsai BRAIN.
-We’re supporting a wide range of use cases that can be described as control or machine tuning problems.
-Please review our simulator and [**sim model requirements guide**](http://docs.bons.ai/guides/simulation-guide.html).
+We’re supporting a wide range of classical control or machine tuning use cases.
+Please review our simulator and [**simulation model requirements guide**](http://docs.bons.ai/guides/simulation-guide.html).

 ## Prerequisites